tugglecore/rust-tracing-primer/README.md

 ## Fundamental Blocks of Tracing

 Let's talk about the `tracing` crate.
-There are three fundamental concepts to the `tracing` crate: `event`, `level`, `span` and `subscriber`.
+There are four fundamental concepts to the `tracing` crate: `event`, `level`, `span` and `subscriber`.
 ### Log Level

 Log levels are very similar to what you will see in other logging libraries.
 Log levels add simple descriptors to summarize and categorize logs.
-Log levels are present in logs by appending a description to the logs as shown below with this `debug` log
+Log levels are present in logs by prepending a description to the logs as shown below with this `debug` log

 ```shell
 DEBUG server::http: received request